The Club (video game): Gameplay

 The Club is played from a third-person perspective.
 The player must make their way through a level as quickly as possible, or defend one location and survive attacks from respawning enemies for a set amount of time.
 Gameplay is centered on a score mechanic where each kill acts as a bonus multiplier.
 Various kill methods, such as ricochets, head shots, and long range shots earn extra points.
 After each kill, the player has several seconds to get another kill before the bonus multiplier starts to reduce.
 This interval also reduces the higher the multiplier gets.
 Icons are scattered throughout each level, offering bonuses.
 Weapons, ammunition and health are present but the player is not rewarded for picking them up.
 The Club incorporates elements from racing video games, including time attack events.

 Multiplayer

 The game includes eight multiplayer modes, with online leaderboards to compare scores.
 Online games can feature up to seven opponents on-line, or four-player local split screen.

 Development

 The lead designer of the game was Matt Cavanagh who described the title as "a racing game with guns".
 At first the game was literally a shooting gallery with limited AI.
 After 6 months of development a new prototype was created with an emphasis on scoring rather than narrative.
 The gameplay was designed before any setting and back story was created.
 Many publishers declined to take on the title before Sega chose to back it.

-The title was released globally on February 8, 2008.
+The title was released globally in 2008.
 Composer Richard Jacques wrote the score for the single player levels, Chris Chudley from Audioantics wrote the score for the multiplayer levels, while Jesper Kyd scored the main theme.